MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-introduction.md

 ﻿---
 title: Introduction to the forecast to plan end-to-end business processes
-description: Get an introduction to the forecast to plan end-to-end business process.
-Learn how Dynamics 365 apps can help organizations manage and optimize their forecast to plan processes. ms.date: 07/06/2023 ms.topic: conceptual
+description: Get introduced to the forecast to plan end-to-end business process.
+Learn how Dynamics 365 apps can help organizations optimize their forecast to plan processes. ms.date: 07/06/2023 ms.topic: conceptual
 author: edupont04